How golf club employee experience impacts CX?

 He believes that six personality traits define an employee’s hospitality quotient.

-By checking if the below-mentioned traits can be found at your candidates you can get close to the ideal, future employees:
+By checking if the below-mentioned traits can be found in your candidates, you can get close to the ideal, future employees:

-- Self-awareness: these employees who are self-aware may be having a bad they, but they are able to put it behind and focus on work.
+5. Self-awareness: These self-aware employees may be having a bad day, but they can put it behind them and focus on their work.

-high level of integrity is someone who you can TRUST and RELY UPON.
+6. Integrity: a person with a high level of integrity is someone whom you can TRUST and RELY UPON.

-I am not sure if the above-mentioned traits can be taught.
-They may be honed and refined over time, but a candidate will not be able to pick up for instance intellectual curiosity or optimism.
+I am not sure if the traits mentioned above can be taught.
+They may be honed and refined over time, but a candidate will not be able to pick up, for instance, intellectual curiosity or optimism.

 Extra ideas for finding the best future employees